msvincognito/static-site-workshop/README.md

 When done you can click the green button saying `Create Repository from template`.

-HINT: Naming your repository `<your-username>.github.io` e.g `nscharrenberg.github.io` will make the website visible on that domain, else it'll be placed inside a subdirectory such as `<your-username>.github.io/<your-repository-name>`, e.g `nscharrenberg.github.io/static-site-workshop`.
+HINT: Naming your repository `<your-username>.github.io` e.g `msvincognito.github.io` will make the website visible on that domain, else it'll be placed inside a subdirectory such as `<your-username>.github.io/<your-repository-name>`, e.g `msvincognito.github.io/static-site-workshop`.

 NOTE: Your github-pages website will always be accessible, no matter your repository visibility.

 ## Step 2 - Setup Github Actions
 If you would want your website to be deployed to github-pages each time you make a change to your master branch, then you'll need to do some additional permission/authorization steps.

-First create a `personal-access-token` on github with scope "repo", [follow the guide provided by github](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) and copy the given access token.
+First create a `personal-access-token` on github with scope "repo" (For private repositories) and "public" (for public repositories), [follow the guide provided by github](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) and copy the given access token.

 Then go to your Github repository Settings, and open the "Secrets" tab, then create a new secret and name it `JEKYLL_PAT`, and paste the `personal-access-token` that you copied to the value.
 Then save this, and now whenever you make a change to your master branch, an action will be started to make a new build of your website and deploy it to your github-pages site.